What Makes a Good Barcode?

 Minimum edge contrast – Measures the contrast difference between adjacent bars and spaces.
 Simply put, there should be no shades of grey.
 Every portion of the barcode must be either black or white.

-Defects – Light spots in dark areas or dark spots in light areas, might be caused by faulty printing equipment or a dirty environment.
-Barcode printers are designed specifically to print clean and crisp barcodes all the time.
+Defects – Light spots in dark areas or dark spots in light areas can be caused by faulty printing equipment or a dirty environment.
+Barcode printers are designed specifically to print clean and crisp barcodes all the time..